The Best Dog Breeds for Families: Find Your Next Family Dog

 While Collies are mild-mannered and smart dogs, those features can make them a bit stubborn until they’re properly trained.

-The Golden Doodle is a mix of Golden Retriever and Poodle, which gives you the best of both.
+The Goldendoodle is a mix of Golden Retriever and Poodle, which gives you the best of both.

-Imagine combining the loyalty, intelligence, and energy of a Golden with the beautiful, curly hair of a Poodle!
+Imagine combining the loyalty, intelligence, and energy of a Golden with the beautiful, curly hair of a Poodle.

-Golden Doodles can easily be considered one of the best dog breeds for families.
+Goldendoodles can easily be considered one of the best dog breeds for families.

-Next, their short, wavy coats generally don’t require much grooming.
+Their short, wavy coats generally don’t require much grooming.

-And they can live up to 15 years, making them a great choice for families looking for a companion their kids can grow up together with.
+And they can live up to 15 years, making them a great choice for families looking for a companion their kids can grow up with.

 Daily outdoor exercise is a must for this breed.